 How Does a Dentist Prepare Your Teeth for Veneers?

 Cosmetic dentists use a diamond bur tool to remove a tiny amount of tooth enamel from each tooth that will get a porcelain veneer.
 A skilled dentist will select diamond bur sizes depending on the condition and position of each tooth, removing minimal amounts of tooth enamel.
 The dentist will avoid aggressive preparation that affects the dentin beneath your enamel.
 Tooth preparation should not be painful.

 Will You Have Pain During Porcelain Veneers Placement?

 Advanced cosmetic dentists place porcelain veneers with care.
 They use special equipment and materials to place veneers quickly and smoothly.
 Your cosmetic dentist will understand the importance of removing excess bonding while soft to prevent uncomfortable removal if the bonding hardens.

 We recommend scheduling a consultation with an advanced, preferably accredited, cosmetic dentist to discuss your concerns and the results you can expect with porcelain veneers.
 Let the dentist know if you suffer from dental anxiety, and they will explain your options for sedation.

-Dr. Steven Brooksher, an accredited cosmetic dentist in Baton Rouge, sponsors this post.
+Dr. Steven Brooksher, a Baton Rouge accredited cosmetic dentist, sponsors this post.